vcherevko/benchmarking-and-profiling/Benchmarks/BenchmarkComparisonAnalysis.md

 # Benchmark Comparison Analysis

-This document compares four implementations measured by BenchmarkDotNet.
+This document compares five implementations measured by BenchmarkDotNet.
 Each section explains the real changes made and their direct impact on performance and memory usage, with code examples for clarity.

 ## 1. ProcessorOriginal
 - **CSV Parsing:** Used `string.Split(',')` for every line, creating multiple string allocations per row.